-S2:E27 — Summer Rerun: Ron Berger on the magic of beautiful lessons, and of “no lesson at all” Ron Berger talks about literacy, projects, beautifully-designed lessons, and the power of no lesson at all
+Summer Rerun: Ron Berger on Beautiful Lessons Ron Berger talks about literacy, projects, beautifully-designed lessons, and the power of no lesson at all

-S1:E11 – 11th graders are helping wrongfully-convicted prisoners Alec talks to Mackenzie King, a teacher at High Tech High Chula Vista whose students are …
+11th graders are helping wrongfully-convicted prisoners Alec talks to Mackenzie King, whose students are helping the California Innocence Project in a project called XONR8.

-S1:E05 – Ron Berger on Beautiful Lessons and “No Lesson at All” Alec Patton talks to Ron Berger about what he’s learned about teaching literacy in …
+Ron Berger on Beautiful Lessons and “No Lesson at All” Alec talks to Ron Berger about what he’s learned about teaching literacy

 Music to Literacy Sam Seidel, director of K12 strategy and research at Stanford d.
 School, tells the …